 Gracie Mansion was enlarged in 1966 with the addition of the Susan E. Wagner Wing, dedicated to official events and public gatherings.
 Mayor Edward I. Koch established the Gracie Mansion Conservancy in 1981 as a public/private partnership to undertake a major restoration of the house.
 In 2002, the interior and exterior of the “People’s House” were again restored, with increased accessibility to the public and City agencies.
 Today, Gracie Mansion reclaims its place as what Mayor La Guardia described as New York’s “little White House.”

 The Gracie Mansion Conservancy continues to operate as a charitable organization dedicated to enhancing and enlivening its namesake.
 Its mission is to preserve and honor Gracie Mansion’s Federal Period origins while also making sure it remains as forward-looking and welcoming as the city it serves.
 An increasing share of this work focuses on exploring the many different people and cultures whose contributions to Gracie Mansion and New York at large have gone unrecognized for far too long.
-The current art exhibition installed at Gracie Mansion, "CATALYST: Art & Social Justice," will be on display until September 2021.
-Take a virtual tour of the exhibition by clicking here.
+The current exhibition, The Permanent Collection, highlights the contributions of these New Yorkers by showcasing the decorative items that characterize this this living landmark possible.
+Take an in person tour of the mansion by clicking here.